latnuk-mate/React10/NoteApp/README.md

 <!-- Write what i learnt throughout this project. -->
 # What I Learn!
 In this project,  I learnt so many things in React, like some new concepts such as split wrapper in React and implement a markdown Editor.
 While building this project there were many major issues; for instance, creating/updating notes in the editor and display this in the sidebar, and other stuffs like integrating firebase (firestore) to save or render notes in real time.
-I used firebase firestore as my database to keep notes stored, Though, Firebase was completely new to me & was somewhat unintelligible to deal with the data. but I leant firebase firestore several functions like, create, read, update, delete data efficeiently.
+I used firebase firestore as my database to keep notes stored, Though, Firebase was completely new to me & was somewhat unintelligible to deal with the data. but I learnt firebase firestore several functions like, create, read, update, delete data efficeiently.

 <!-- explain every little things like, modules, effects and clean up function their usecases. -->